IamLRBA/Giant-Brand-Website/README.md

 ---

 Welcome to the official website repository for the **Giant Brand Company Ltd.**, a forward-thinking design and branding agency located in Juba, South Sudan.
-This website was built my LRBA and it showcases a unique aesthetic and modern layout.
+This website was built my LRBA for FusionCRAFT Studios and it showcases a unique aesthetic and modern layout.

 ---